 ½ credit, full-year.
 Prerequisite: Studio Art Survey or departmental approval

 This course is designed to teach students basic publishing skills on the computer while creating the school’s yearbook.
-Skill areas to be mastered include: Adobe and InDesign desktop publishing programs, Photoshop image manipulation, basic graphic design and layout skills, photography with a digital camera, scanning photos into the computer, cropping and placing digital and conventional pictures, storing pages to the proper files, and submitting pages.
-Students will learn how to prepare files for the commercial printer, as well as the business planning skills needed to successfully sell and distribute the yearbooks.
+Skill areas to be mastered include: Adobe InDesign , Adobe Photoshop image manipulation, basic graphic design and layout skills, photography with a digital camera, cropping and placing digital and conventional pictures, storing pages to the proper files, and submitting pages.
+Students will learn how to prepare files for the commercial printer as well as the business planning skills.

 ½ credit, full-year.
 Prerequisite: departmental approval

 Photo 1 is a full-year introductory course.
 The content of this class is solely traditional black-and-white photography, introducing students to camera operations, darkroom procedures, and the creative aspects of photography.
 Students learn technical camera operations: light metering, f-stop/shutter speed, and camera functions.
 In the darkroom, students are required to learn and use all darkroom technical processes and equipment.
 Outside the darkroom, students learn final print presentation including cropping and mounting of final prints.
 Over the course of the year, students also learn the aesthetics of photography: design, composition, narrative and content.
 This is accomplished through individual instruction, interpretive assignments, and class and individual critiques.
 Students also learn the history of photography though exposure to the work of various masters of the medium.
 Most assignments are given in simple prompts, allowing students to think independently, with the goal that they will learn creative interpretation and develop their personal inventive approach to resolving each assignment.
 Students also are encouraged to shoot independent photos on each roll of film, outside the assignment, to develop their individual eye for ideas and design.